MaxGfeller/llm-talk-demo/README.md

 npm run process-data
 ```

 This will scrape all the documentation pages from the Nuxt website and store them in the ChromaDB instance.
-It's using [OpenAIs ada-002 embedding model](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) to create the vectors.
+It uses [OpenAIs ada-002 embedding model](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) to create the vectors.

 ### Example 5 (`example5.vue`)

-In this example we're introducing an assistant that can access data and tools inside a demo todo application.
+In this example, we're introducing an assistant that can access data and tools inside a demo todo application.

 The agent is also given tools to view and edit the source code of the web application, it itself is running on.
-You can give it orders to change various things on the open website and, because it's running in dev mode with HMR enabled, see the changes be applied in real-time.
+You can give it orders to change various things on the open website and, because it's running in dev mode with HMR enabled, see the changes be applied in real time.

 You can take a look at the defined tools in the `example5.vue` file, and the API methods they are calling in the `server/api/code/` directory.